Weldon School of Biomedical Engineering Undergraduate Program Course Descriptions

 Introduction to a diverse spectrum of current topics relevant to the technical, professional, and career aspects of Biomedical Engineers.
 The course topics will focus on the early stages of the design process (e.g. need identification, problem formulation, innovation and idea generation), professional communication skills (e.g. written and oral reporting and documentation), and ethics of biomedical design and research (e.g. ethical codes and decision making, animal care and use in research and testing, authorship and intellectual property, social and environmental impact of design).

-Biomedical Engineering Design (Fall semester or full year option)
+Biomedical Engineering Design (Fall semester)

 BME 490 (1 Cr Studio Style) Professional Elements of Design